SingleManTH/agiletoolkit.org/docs/overview/application.md

 Because of the focus on UI development, the application object at the top of the tree is a View, responsible for recursively rendering the output from all the child Views.

 The Page View contains the top-level UI objects such as menus and tabs, and they contain more detailed Views such as forms, fields and buttons down as many levels of nesting as required.
-And within data-aware views like grids, you find the necessary Models and Controllers.
+And within data-aware views like grids you'll find the necessary Models and Controllers.

 When developing the UI, your primary task is to add the Views you need inside a parent View and associate them with the appropriate Model and any required Controllers.